tffmh/site-ffrgw/README.md

 `sudo apt install ccache`

-Set the following eviornmental variables to have OpenWRT use ccache and have ccache compress its cache:
+Set the following eviornment variables to have OpenWRT use ccache and have ccache compress its cache:
 `CONFIG_CCACHE=y`
 `CCACHE_COMPRESS=y`